-- new? (nobody has done it before) - interesting? (it is not trivial; your academic conversation partners should not be able to come up with an answer immediately) - relevant? (the question should matter to those academics)
+- new? (no one of these academics has asked the same question for the same reason) - interesting? (your question is not trivial; that means your academic conversation partners jointly should not be able to come up with an answer, in particular not the same answer, immediately) - relevant? (the question should matter to those academics)

-Step 3: Getting started - next steps
+Step 3: Getting started-next steps